Aabrekkenibba-2.jpg

 Wooden shelter settled on a mountain top.
 In the background you see peaks covered in glacier.

-Starting off, you quickly gain altitude as you make your way up the steep mountainside.
-Once the terrain flattens out you pass Kvamssetra.
-From here you continue up through Kvamsdalen, which is a high-altitude side valley.
+You quickly gain altitude when making your way up the steep mountainside.
+As the terrain later flattens, you pass a small hut located on an old pasture - a beautiful relic from the time farmers used to have cattle in the mountains.
+From here, you continue up through Kvamsdalen, which is a high-altitude side valley.
 At the inner part of the valley, you will begin another steep incline through sometimes snowy, rocky terrain.

 The mountain top bears marks of being flat on top, but don’t be fooled.
 Only a couple of hundred meters from the hut there’s a 700-meter-tall vertical drop, off a cliff, with a stunning view of Brenndalen.
 This trail is the easiest path to enter the glacier plateau.